ZhuWuyin/DiscordBot/README.md

 # Activities-Manager-Discord-Bot
-This is a robot that can manage activities.
+This is a robot that can manage activities, play music, and do other interesting things.

 ### Commands